 Is there a “perfect moment” for anything.
 I think of friends of mine who are waiting for the “perfect partner” to enter into their lives, and years later, several partner ahead they are still looking and actually wishing now that they had remained with ex number 1.
 I think of female colleagues of mine who are in their forties without children saying that they had waited all their lives for the perfect moment, and now it is too late.
 I think of countless other situations in which I thought that I would simply wait until the time was right, and it never was…or rather it always was!!!!

-I felt a craving for chocolate mousse that evening.
-I found an avocado and soft tofu in my fridge, which was perfect for an amazing raw, rich and svelte chocolate mousse.
-You really will NOT be able to tell the difference !!!
-I seized the moment and enjoyed it to the fullest and I hope that you do too!
+At any rate, I felt a craving for chocolate mousse that evening but did not have any of the ingredients to make it.
+I would have to wait until the next morning, I thought when I could go shopping.
+At least so I initially thought!
+I went into the refrigerator and found an avocado and soft tofu, which was perfect for raw chocolate mousse.
+A friend of mine had told me about this simply recipe and it makes a rich and svelte chocolate mousse!
+You really will NOT be able to tell the difference I seized the moment and enjoyed it to the fullest and I hope that you do too!